 - South London, like Bankside or Bermondsey, is a lesser-visited part of the city, but still has an urban feel and great public transit access (mostly bus).

 If you have your heart set on staying in Central London, look at neighborhoods like Hoxton or Clerkenwell.
-These neighborhoods are away from the crowds but walking distance from attractions like Covent Garden, the West End, and the British Museum.
+These neighborhoods are away from the crowds but within walking distance of attractions like Covent Garden, the West End, and the British Museum.

 Do. not. rent. a. car.